 ¶

-Template authors should choose to use standard frontmatter properties where possible, however, all templates can also expose custom options through their .
+Template authors should choose to use standard frontmatter properties where possible, however, all templates can also expose custom options through their Template.yml.
 Include options for the build in the exports list.
 For example, to turn on line_numbers

 in the template, add the option to the dictionary.